ukparliament/ontologies/meta/weeknotes/2025/36/index.md

 ## Unboiling scrutiny eggs

+This being the first week for a good long while in which we've actually managed to ship some software to our paying customers, we had hoped to kick off these notes with a cheerful tone.
+Quite clearly, that was not to be.
+Let's get back to tales of shipping [excellent product](https://bsky.app/search?q=%23excellentproduct).

-In our first - and possibly only - piece of good news, we're delighted to announce that our beloved [Egg Timer](https://api.parliament.uk/egg-timer)&trade; now comes complete with a [scrutiny start date calculator](https://api.parliament.uk/egg-timer/reverse-calculator), the user story being:
+Fans of our beloved [Egg Timer](https://api.parliament.uk/egg-timer)&trade; will be please to learn it now comes complete with a [scrutiny start date calculator](https://api.parliament.uk/egg-timer/reverse-calculator), the user story being:

 <pre>
 	<code>